 Hike, ride, paddle, fish, snowmobile, snowcoach, dogsled, snowshoe, ski, sit by the fire — and simply take it all in!

-Rides are available Monday through Saturday (our horses rest on Sunday.)
+Rides are available all week long during the Summer and Fall.
 Daytime and evening rides.
 Weather may impact ride scheduling and availability.

 Our Winter Activities

 West Yellowstone is unique in the fact that snowmobiles can be ridden on most of the city streets and so there’s no need to pull your sled on a trailer to the trailheads.
 Just jump on and ride.
 Private guides are available or you can simply go out on your own.

 There are dozens of groomed trails inside and outside of the park with plenty of fresh powder just waiting to be explored.
 Leading the charge is the Rendezvous Ski Trail system, which is a widely recognized hallmark for skiers.